acertio/mvp_xyz/README.md

 	> controllers/authserver.js

 ### Note
-The OAuth XYZ spec is still a work in progress, and this implementation may not stay up to date as changes are made to the spec.
+GNAP spec is still a work in progress, and this implementation may not stay up to date as changes are made to the spec.